aldolat/private-content/README.md

 Display this text only to Administrators, Editors, Authors, Contributors, and Subscribers:<br />
 `[private role="subscriber"]Text for Subscribers[/private]`

-Please, note that an Administrator can read an Editor private content or a Subscriber private content, and so on.
-Same thing for Editor, Author, Contributor, and Subscriber: a higher role can read a lower role content.

 If you want to show a note only to a certain role, you have to use a `<role>-only` option.
-In this way, for example, an Administrator or an Editor (roles higher than Author) can't read a note only for Authors.
+In this way, for example, an Administrator or an Editor (roles higher than Author) cannot read a note only for Authors.

-Here all the cases:
+These are all the cases:

 `[private role="editor-only"]Text for Editors only[/private]`